 Islands of Adventure has two very popular water rides: Dudley Do-Right’s Ripsaw Falls and Jurassic Park River Adventure.
 If it is hot out, the lines for these rides grow by a factor of 10.
 So, if it is, indeed, very warm out on the day you visit Islands of Adventure, try to hit up these two rides early in the morning or later in the evening.
 (Make sure you see our saving time and money at Universal page for ideas about bringing extra clothes.)

-Because USF and IOA are right next to each other, and because they’re connected by the Hogwarts Express, you can quite easily plan on spending the morning in one park and the afternoon in the other.
+Because USF and IOA are right next to each other, and because the Hogwarts Express connects them, you can quite easily plan on spending the morning in one park and the afternoon in the other.
 To start your one-day plan, get your family to the Islands of Adventure turnstiles 45 minutes before the park opens.
 When you’re let in, use our IOA priority list to determine the order in which you’d like to do the attractions, bearing in mind that you should expect to only get to half of them, but you may be able to do more depending on crowds and how much you hustle.

 To successfully complete a tour of both parks in one day, you should be moving toward Universal Studios Florida by 1:00 pm.
 Use the USF priority list with the same expectations.

-- As we mentioned above, most of the attractions at Universal Studios are indoors, so plan on going to this park if there is a rainy day.
+- As we mentioned above, most of the attractions at Universal Studios are indoors, so plan on going to this park if it’s a rainy day.

 - If you have a strong interest in Harry Potter, follow the advice given in our how to ensure your trip to the Wizarding World is a success! page.